GT-CSA/GT-CSA.github.io/README.md

 ## Deployment

 Deployment is done through the [GitHub Pages](https://github.com/marketplace/actions/github-pages-action) action.
 This action updates the `gh-pages` branch with a new commit and deploys the result to GitHub pages.
+This branch can be deleted in case development is on pause and not necessary.

+The same action updates the `plesk` branch, which is the branch [Georgia Tech Plesk Hosting](https://hosting.gatech.edu) reads from and auto-updates.

+### Contentful Hook

+The deployment workflow is also tied to a Contentful update webhook action, meaning whenever anything in the Gerogia Tech CSA Contentful space is updated, the site will redeploy and reflect those changes.
+For actions run by the webhook, it will always take more than 5 minutes so as to wait for Contentful's API to properly reflect any changes.

+A GitHub PAT is necessary in order for this to work.
+In case the hook does not trigger or fails any actions, please check if the PAT has expired, and regenerate it in case it has.

 ## Contribution